 Israeli Settlements: Land Confiscation, the Wall, and Resistance

-In the Palestinian village of Bil'in we learned about the Wall and its role in allowing Israel to grab more land for Israeli settlements.
-We also learned about the popular nonviolent resistance campaign being waged by villagers in Bil'in and surrounding villages.
+In the Palestinian village of Bil'in, we learned about the wall and its role in enabling Israel to acquire more land for Israeli settlements.
+We also learned of a popular campaign of nonviolent resistance by villagers in Bil'in and surrounding villages.

-Here Mohamad Al-Khatib, one of the leaders of the Bil'in Popular Committee against the Wall, stands in a portion of the Wall that villagers have fought to keep open.
-They have staged weekly demonstrations to protest the Wall's construction -- and the loss of about 50% of Bil'in's land cut off on the other side of the Wall.
+Here Mohammad al-Khatib, one of the leaders of the bil'in popular Committee against the wall, stands in a part of the wall that the villagers fought for.
+They organized weekly demonstrations to protest the construction of the wall and the loss of about 50% of the bil'in land cut off on the other side of the wall.

-After we walked through the Wall (to the western, Israeli side) we clearly saw the planned future for the 50% of Bil'in's land isolated by the Wall.
-Here is an expansion of the Israeli settlement of Modiin -- under construction on Bil'in's land.
+Having passed through the wall (on the western, Israeli side), we clearly saw the planned future for 50% of the land was on, isolated by the wall.
+Here is the expansion of the Israeli settlement of Modi'in - under construction on the land of Billing.

-In an attempt to save their land from the expansion of Modiin settlement, the villagers have built an outpost of their own among olive trees belonging to farmers from Bil'in.
-Making use of Israeli laws and bureaucracy intended to protect Israeli settlers, the Palestinians of Bil'in have for now been allowed to stay on this piece of their own land.
+In an attempt to save their land from the expansion of modern settlements, the villagers built their own outpost among olive trees belonging to farmers from Bilin.
+Using Israeli laws and bureaucracy designed to protect Israeli settlers, the Palestinians of Bilin are currently allowed to remain on this piece of their own land.

-Our last stop of the delegation was Daher's Vineyard, a 100-acre Palestinian farm southwest of Bethlehem.
-The farm, owned by the same family since the early 1900s, has been entirely surrounded by Israeli settlements and there have been four attempts to seize the farm itself to build a new Israeli settlement.
-Today the farm is cut off from the surrounding area -- the one road leading to the farm has been cut and blocked repeatedly by settlers.
-Above Daher and his sister Amal point to two of the settlements surrounding the farm.
+Our last stop of the delegation was the daher vineyard, a 100-hectare Palestinian farm southwest of Bethlehem.
+The farm, belonging to the same family since the beginning of the 20th century, was completely surrounded by Israeli settlements and four attempts were made to take over the farm itself in order to build a new Israeli settlement.
+Currently, the farmstead is cut off from its surroundings-the only road leading to the farmstead has been cut and repeatedly blocked by settlers.
+Above, Daher and his sister Amal point to two settlements surrounding the farm.

 To read reports from this delegation